kuertee/x4-mod-ui-extensions/README.md

 v9.0.0.0.X, X May 2026:
 - New feature: New callbacks for sticeIO mods.
 - Tweaks: AEGS call-back tweaks for IALuir's mods.
+- New feature: Map Menu > Property Owned > Sort by Weapons.
+The Properties Owned list can be sorted by the objects' damage-per-second value.
+This is the same sort type used in the Multi-rename feature.
+- Bug-fix: Map Menu: Breaks when a selected object becomes invalid.
+E.g. when collecting a deployable after deactivating it.

 NOTES FOR PLAYERS:
 ==================